Somatic Reflections on the Qualities That Sustain Embodied Leadership

 Embodied Meaning

-In the body, authority often feels like settled conviction.
+In the body, authority feels like resolve.

 Somatic Noticing

-• What feels true without requiring agreement?
+• What feels true about this without requiring anyone else’s agreement?

 Point of Remembrance